KirilAngelov/ESP-32-Automation/README.md

 Using the built-in WiFi capabilities of the ESP 32, you can control a relay and a LED light switching them on or off.
 Control is only available if the ESP and your computer/smartphone are connected to the same network.

-Replacing the LED with a household appliance should be relatively easy and the code is the same.
+>Replacing the LED with a household appliance should be relatively easy and the code is the same.

 ## Current Status
+For now, all planned projects are finished.

+Future projects using the ESP 32 will be uploaded here.